 Opens a dialog for editing numerous tier formats.

-Choose the format from the list that you would like to edit and choose your required settings in the lower half of the dialog..
+Choose the format from the list that you would like to edit and choose your required settings in the lower half of the dialog.
 You can enter sample text in the field “Test Area” .
 Close the dialog by clicking “OK” to apply changes.